Skip to Content

 Ethnicity

-Glasgow City Region had the highest proportion of minority ethnic primary pupils (27%) followed by East Renfrewshire (24%) and Edinburgh (24%), while Orkney islands had the lowest proportion (3%).
+Glasgow had the highest proportion of minority ethnic primary pupils (29%) followed by Aberdeen (27%), while Na h-Eileanan Siar, Shetlands and the Orkney Islands had the lowest proportion (3%).

 English as additional language

+Across Scotland 89% of pupils had English as their first language, with variation by local authorities; 73% of primary pupils from Glasgow’s first language is English, compared to 99% from Inverclyde and East Ayrshire.
 Across Scotland, 2% of primary pupils were new to the English language.
-Glasgow City Region (5%) and Aberdeen City (6%) had the highest proportion of pupils new to the language, while Midlothian and East Dunbartonshire each had the lowest proportion of pupils (0.5%, respectively).
+Glasgow (6%) and Aberdeen (5%) had the highest proportion of pupils new to English, while Argyll and Bute and South Ayrshire had the lowest proportion of pupils (0.5%).

 Additional Support Needs